manabutameni/Imgur/README.md

 albums.
 [Example1](http://reactiongifsmods.imgur.com/) and
 [Example2](http://imgur.com/r/reactiongifs).

+##### Requirements

+The following need to be installed for this script to work:
+bash, basename, mktemp, curl, (g)awk, sed

 ##### What this script does not do:

 This script will not update an album.
 For example, if there's an album that is frequently updated that you enjoy following, this script (by design) cannot and will not update that album with the newest images.
-When you download an album this script will check for that album's name.
-Then it will make sure that the current working directory does not contain a directory with a similar name.
-If it does, than it will create a new directory with random digits to prevent clobbering an existing directory.
 Just imagine if you tried downloading an album that was titled "Pictures".

 ##### Credits